GoogleChromeLabs/carlo/README.md

 With Carlo, you can create hybrid applications that use Web stack for rendering and Node for capabilities:
 - For Node applications, you can visualize dynamic state of your Node app using web rendering stack
 - For Web applications, you can expose additional system capabilities accessible from Node
+- Bundle your application into a single executable using [pkg](https://github.com/zeit/pkg).

 ###### How does it work?